siddanth-6365/TrackIt-AI/README.md

 # TrackIt‑AI

-A side‑project that turns incoming receipt images (web upload or WhatsApp) into structured expense data, stores it in Supabase Postgres, and lets users query their spending with natural language.
+this project that turns incoming receipt images into structured expense data, stores it in SQL database, and lets users ask about their spendings with natural language and get the insights.

 ---